skdevelopers/billboardonline.pk/README.md

-# Laravel 8 Shops Map with Google Maps API and Adminpanel
+# Laravel 8 Billboards Slider/ Map with Google Maps API and Adminpanel

-Transformed [free WordPress theme Directory Starter](https://wpgeodirectory.com/downloads/directory-starter/) into fully manageable Laravel 8 project with adminpanel generated with [QuickAdminPanel](https://quickadminpanel.com), to manage all the shops.
+Transformed [free WordPress theme Directory Starter](https://wpgeodirectory.com/downloads/directory-starter/) into fully manageable Laravel 8 project with adminpanel generated with [QuickAdminPanel](https://quickadminpanel.com), to manage all the Locations or your shops.
+Author Mian Salman, SK Developers.
+Gomal Themes.
 ## Features

-- __Adminpanel__ with administrator user managing shops and categories
+- __Adminpanel__ with administrator user managing locations and categories, with choice for slider / maps plesae include maps from partials in resources/views/prartial/map.blade file in views folder if you need maps.
-- __Registration__ for shop owners who can manage their own shops - with __multi-tenancy__ included
+- __Registration__ for billboard owners who can manage their own location - with __multi-tenancy__ included
 - Adminpanel uses Google Places API with autocomplete to __automatically get coordinates from address__
 - Adminpanel uses [Spatie Opening Hours package](https://github.com/spatie/opening-hours) to manage working hours
-- Front-end uses Google Maps API to __view the map of shops__
+- Front-end uses Google Maps API to __view the map of locations__

 - - - - -